 Note: LTC is sometimes referred to as SMPTE, which is similar to the way that a tissue is often called a Kleenex, or a photocopy is often called a Xerox.
-Strictly speaking, SMPTE, the Society of Motion Picture Technicians and Engineers, is the name of the organization that invented LTC, and LTC is the name of the timecode format.
+Strictly speaking, SMPTE, the Society of Motion Picture and Television Engineers, is the name of the organization that invented LTC, and LTC is the name of the timecode format.
 But we digress.

 Once you’ve chosen LTC or MTC, choose an incoming MIDI device, or audio device and input channel, and the format (a.k.a. frame rate).